 Giraffe World Kitchen

-This family-friendly restaurant is a great place for families to enjoy a fun and tasty meal.
-It features a wide range of international dishes, including tacos, burgers, and stir-fries.
+This family-friendly restaurant is great for families to enjoy a fun and tasty meal.
+It features many international dishes, including tacos, burgers, and stir-fries.

 Jungle Cave

-This fun and interactive restaurant is a great place for families to enjoy a unique dining experience.
-It features a wide range of dishes, including burgers, salads, and pasta, and is designed to look like a tropical rainforest.
+This fun and interactive restaurant is an awesome place for families to enjoy a unique dining experience.
+It features various dishes, including burgers, salads, and pasta, and is designed to look like a tropical rainforest.

 Harrods Tea Rooms

-While there are lots of places to get afternoon tea in London, the Harrods Tea Rooms are quite famous.
+While there are many places to get afternoon tea in London, the Harrods Tea Rooms are pretty famous.

-They do a super cute kids’ tea where the food comes out on a teddy bear display stand.
+They make a super cute kids’ tea, and the food comes out on a teddy bear display stand.
 My kids still think that this was our best meal in London.

-This is a Gordon Ramsey restaurant that serves up traditional English food like shepherd’s pie and beef Wellington.
+This Gordon Ramsay restaurant serves traditional English food like shepherd’s pie and beef Wellington.
 But they also have a dedicated children’s menu.

 Borough Market